juancruzperalta/darkType/README.md

 - **30-09-2024**
   - Testing the app ✔
 - **01-10-2024**
-  - Upload to hosting...
+  - Upload to hosting ✔

-## Upcoming
+  - Testing the host ✔

-- Post in the host for community.
+---

 # Special Thanks